 The most sensitive parameter of the conversion process is the net slip rate.
-The AFEAD database provides an approximate and rather broad range of slip rates for each RATE class (1,2,3), which we have converted into numerical values (in cm/y) by comparison with the slip rates reported from the GEM GAF database and from scientific literature.
-To account for the unavoidable uncertainty associated with the conversion, however, three alternative rate conversion models were implemented, including a mean estimate, an upper and a lower bound.
+The AFEAD database provides an approximate and rather broad range of slip rates for each RATE class (1,2,3), which we have converted to numerical values (in cm/y) by comparison with the slip rates reported from the GEM GAF database and from scientific literature.
+To account for the unavoidable uncertainty associated to the conversion, however, three alternative rate conversion models were implemented, including a mean estimate and maximum and minimum reliability bounds.

-Only faults with reliability class A and B (independent signs of activity are available, in term of kinematics and clear evidence of strong earthquakes) have been explicitly considered, while class C and D have been rejected due to their unclear, incomplete, or inaccurate interpretation.
-Such conservative choice might be relaxed in future analysis as soon as additional information becomes available for the lineaments in class C and D.
+Only faults with reliability class A and B (independent signs of activity are available) have been considered.
+Such conservative choice might be relaxed in future analysis as soon as additional information will be available for the poorly constrained lineaments.